Parametric programming: In control theory generally and in process industries

-The connection between parametric programming and model predictive control established in 2000 has contributed to an increased interest in the topic.
+The connection between parametric programming and model predictive control for process manufacturing, established in 2000, has contributed to an increased interest in the topic.
 Parametric programming supplies the idea that optimization problems can be parametrized as functions that can be evaluated (similar to a lookup table).
 This in turns allows the optimization algorithms in optimal controllers to be implemented as pre-computed (off-line) mathematical functions, which may in some cases be simpler and faster to evaluate than solving a full optimization problem on-line.
 This also opens up the possibility of creating optimal controllers on chips (MPC on chip).
 However, the off-line parametrization of optimal solutions runs into the curse of dimensionality as the number of possible solutions grows with the dimensionality and number of constraints in the problem.

 In CNC programming

 Parametric programming in the context of CNC (computer numerical control) is defining part-cutting cycles in terms of variables with reassignable values rather than via hardcoded/hardwired instances.
-An archetypically simple example is writing a program to machine a family of washers: there is often no need to write 15 programs for 15 members of the family with various hole diameters, outer diameters, thicknesses, and materials, when it is practical instead to write 1 program that calls various variables and reads their current values from a table of assignments.
+An archetypically simple example is writing a G-code program to machine a family of washers: there is often no need to write 15 programs for 15 members of the family with various hole diameters, outer diameters, thicknesses, and materials, when it is practical instead to write 1 program that calls various variables and reads their current values from a table of assignments.
 The program then instructs the machine slides and spindles to move to various positions at various velocities, accordingly, addressing not only the sizes of the part (i.e., OD, ID, thickness) but also even the speeds and feeds needed for any given material (e.g., low-carbon steel, high-carbon steel; stainless steel of whichever grade; bronze, brass, or aluminum of whichever grade; polymer of whichever type).
+Custom Macros are often used in such programming.